Septic Services in Porter, TX

 Porter never incorporated as a city, which means there's no municipal water or sewer authority.
 Every home is responsible for its own waste treatment.
 Many of the systems in Porter's older neighborhoods date to the 1970s and 1980s, when homes were built on large wooded lots with basic concrete tanks and minimal drain field engineering.

 These older systems were built to the standards of their time, but 40-plus years of service takes a toll.
-The EPA estimates that over 2 million septic systems in the U.S. fail each year, with aging infrastructure as a leading contributor.
 Common aging signs include hairline tank cracks that let groundwater seep in (diluting the system and overloading the drain field), collapsed baffles that allow solids to escape, and drain field lines that have been crushed by root intrusion from the area's abundant pine and oak trees.

 If your Porter home has an older system, schedule an inspection even if everything seems to be working fine.
 Catching problems early saves thousands compared to emergency replacement.